 You will likely discover that there is a part of you that loves being on stage, and you will be in awe of yourself when you complete your first audition–whether or not you are a future Grammy winner, such as our friend Michael McDonald.
 If you do think you are the next American Idol, you should check out the Songwriter’s Workshop.

-Student projects are placed on display at formal gallery events each fall and spring.
-The young artists enjoy the pleasure of watching browsers gaze at their art and more than a few have sold their pieces.
+Student projects are placed on display around campus, allowing the young artists enjoy the pleasure of watching browsers gaze at their art.

 AP Studio Art

 Advanced Placement Studio Art is an honors-level class set up to prepare and develop

 portfolios for the AP review.
 Rigorous, yet self-driven, students are encouraged to develop